Send Your First Agent Email in 3 Minutes

 Connect your agent

 Set the Bearer token in your agent's environment.
-For REST or SDK callers, add the Authorization header to every request.
+For REST callers, add the Authorization header to every request.
 For MCP clients such as Claude Desktop, Cursor, or Windsurf, point the server config at https://mcp.multimail.dev/mcp with the same token.

 3